Continuous generation of confined bubbles: viscous effect on the gravito-capillary pinch off

-As far as we know, there are no previous studies in which a governing dissipation is singled out from numerous possibilities to results in simple and clear scaling laws as in the present study.
-In this sense, our case is a remarkable example, in which a simple physics emerges from complexity.
+In this way, although we tested nine cases as suggested in Fig. \ref{Fig5}, all were excluded: the only possibility is the one leading to Eq. (\ref{eq2}).
+In other words, the present case is rather complex in that there are many possibilities for the region in which dissipation could occur.
+Despite this complexity, a governing dissipation is singled out from numerous possibilities to results in simple and clear scaling laws.
+In this sense, the present study is a remarkable example of a simple physics emerging from complexity.

 In addition, the effect of viscosity on the Tate's condition of pinch-off uncovered in the present study should be a general mechanism to be considered in many other cases in microfluidics or/and at low Reynolds numbers.
 Together with this, the present study provides a clear and fundamental physical understanding for the dynamics of continuous bubble formation relevant for numerous applications, advancing and impacting on the field, demonstrating a system on centimeter scales could be useful.